IHE/ITI.PIXm/input/pagecontent/volume-1.md

 identity data including the local patient ID (‘E-123’) the mobile Care systems can provide documents and register them with the mobile Care system local ID (‘E-123’).

-Healthcare systems of other domains may retrieve the documents by using a Patient Identifier Cross-reference Create [ITI-???] of their local patient identity data and rerieving the list of patient ID's from the other domains as explained in section above.
+Healthcare systems of other domains may retrieve the documents by using a Mobile Patient Identity Feed [ITI-104] of their local patient identity data and rerieving the list of patient ID's from the other domains as explained in section above.

 ###### 41.4.2.2.2 Process Flow
 TODO